 When he returned to the tailor three days later, his new clothing was ready, complete with an interior pocket in which Escher could safely nestle.
 Rahab was pleased with the style and color, and proffered his thanks.
 The young widow favored him with an arch smile.
 The wizard left the shop an hour later.

-The accounting of the party’s success at Thistletop Stronghold came to 700 gold coins for each person, and an additional 250 pieces in gold set aside as a collective resource.
+The accounting of the party’s success at Thistletop Stronghold came to seven hundred gold coins for each person, and an additional two-hundred-and-fifty pieces in gold set aside as a collective resource.

-Since their return, Abby’s desire to know more about the brilliant silver shield she had claimed from the barghest’s prison had only increased, a tantalizing mystery that she could not put from her mind.
+Since their return, Abby’s desire to know more about the brilliant silver shield from the barghest’s prison had only increased, a tantalizing mystery she could not put from her mind.
 One rainy morning she made her way through muddy roads to Savah’s Armory on Tower Street.
 Savah stood smoking a clay pipe calmly in her doorway, heedless of the rain, beefy hand on her hip.
-She recognized Abby, of course; there was almost no one in the village who did not recognize the Heroes of Sandpoint.
+She recognized Abby, of course; by now the whole village knew the Heroes of Sandpoint.
 Without ceremony, the older woman beckoned to the warrior as if she expected her arrival.

 “To be seen,” returned the smith.
 Savah was stout, a woman who had lived her life before the forge, shaping iron and steel, bronze and brass, copper and silver.
 Her arms were corded and thick and scarred with too many kisses of fire.
 Her body was solid and age had little diminished the strength there.
 For a moment Abby felt as though she gazed upon a version of herself advanced thirty years.
 Savah stepped to the massive central table where many of her wares were arranged: sword and axe, vambrace and greave, shield and helm.

-Savah scrutinized Abby wordlessly, ostensibly gauging the quality and condition of the warrior’s armor, but her keen and expert eye could not fail to notice the circular steel slung over the half-elf’s shoulder.
+Savah scrutinized Abby wordlessly, ostensibly gauging the quality and condition of the warrior’s armor, but her keen and expert eye could not fail to notice the circular steel slung over the warrior’s shoulder.

-“Show me,” the smith finally said, for it was obvious why the warrior had come.
+“Show me,” the smith finally said, for it was obvious why Abby had come.